soumendrak/website-v2/content/notes/2026/week-05/index.md

     - I liked the UX so much that I made [a donation](https://github.com/sponsors/goldflag) to the developer.
     - You can see this website's analytics [here](https://rybbit.ekathi.com/1/main?timeMode=day&bucket=hour&stat=users&wellKnown=today).
     - I got sold on the Globe view.
 I have a weakness to [maps](@/projects/osm.md) from childhood.

+## Random Thoughts & Quotes
+- Another advantage of using Indian toilet is that you will waste less time looking at your smartphone than in western toilets.
+- "The curse of productivity is that it's self-perpetuating.
+Respond to e-mails with lightning speed and you just get more replies.
+Demonstrate your reliability to others long enough, and they'll just bring you more shit to do.
+Develop productive routines and habits and—before you know it—your natural disposition will shift towards being done with things and away from actually doing things." -- [Justin Searls](https://justin.searls.co/posts/weekstart/)
+- "The biggest lesson I’ve learned is that in the world of AI agents, complexity is the enemy.
+Every layer of abstraction you add is another place for things to break, and another thing the LLM has to 'understand' to be effective.
+Sometimes, the best sandbox isn’t a high-tech container or a WASM runtime.
+Sometimes, it’s just a clean git worktree and a healthy dose of pragmatism." -- [Tuan-Anh](https://tuananh.net/2026/01/22/i-was-wrong-about-ai-agent-sandboxing/)
+- "You don’t need permission to help people.

+You don’t need much to have a positive impact on your community.
+You don’t need to wait for the perfect solution or for “the people in charge” to do something about a problem.

+All you need to do is something that makes things a little better than they are right now." -- [Chris Ferdinandi](https://gomakethings.com/you-dont-need-permission/)